Combination of 3 repurposed drugs after chemotherapy failure in lung cancer

 The main objective is to compare the efficacy of the experimental therapy to the efficacy of nivolumab in this specific patient population.
 Safety and quality of life will also be evaluated.

-The first results of the ModuLung trial were presented at the European Society of Medical Oncology Congress in October 2019:
+The first results of the ModuLung trial were presented at the European Society of Medical Oncology Congress in October 2019 through a poster presentation.
+The final results of the trial were published in March 2021.

-- The new treatment didn’t improve the outcomes of the patients compared to the standard treatment.
+- In other words, the new treatment didn’t improve the outcomes of the patients compared to the standard treatment.

 - Prof. A. Reichle, University Hospital Regensburg, Regensburg, Germany (Coordinating Investigator)